robbivan/MachineLearning/README.md

 # Machine Learning Labs LETI
-for the machine learning labs
+Some things with machine learning